zhuojg/next-dapp-tutorial/docs/steps/deploy-contract-local.md

 ...
 ```

-Run `npx hardhat run scripts/deploy.ts --network localhost` to deploy smart contract, and you should see the address of smart contract.
+Run `pnpm hardhat run scripts/deploy.ts --network localhost` to deploy smart contract, and you should see the address of smart contract.

 Now start the next page by `pnpm dev`, open `http://localhost:3000` in your browser.